Gennadiy Trukhanov: Early life and education

 Gennadiy Trukhanov was born on 17 January 1965 in Odesa, which was then in the Ukrainian Soviet Socialist Republic, a part of the Soviet Union.
 In 1986, he graduated from the Frunze Artillery School in Odesa.
 After graduation, he was given the rank of lieutenant.
-He was an engineer that specialised in repairing and maintaining artillery.
+He was an engineer that specialised in repairing and maintaining automobile equipment.

 From 1986 until 1992, he served in the North Caucasus Military District.
-He retired from Armed Forces in 1992, after having attained the rank of captain.
-In 1993, he worked at a private security firm.
-In 2000, he worked at Lukoil.
-He started work at the office of Verkhovna Rada, the parliament of Ukraine, in 2004.
-He was elected to Odesa city council in 2005, and was re-elected in 2006.
-He served on various committees in the Odesa city council.
+He retired from Soviet Armed Forces in 1992 with the rank of captain.
+From 1992 to 1993, Trukhanov served as the head of the security service at the small research and production enterprise "Minimax".
+He then became director of the security company Kapitan & Co., a position he held till 1996.